DeSciL/Qualtrics/Panel/Panel.md

 ### 2. Create a list with exit codes (exit list)

-The function below will create a CSV File
+The function below will create a CSV File for a HIT called 'Survey1'.

-     New-QualtricsPanel -Panelists 20 -Path "myPanel.csv"
+     New-QualtricsPanel -Panelists 20 -Path "Survey1-ExitCodes.csv"

 with the following format: